 ISS GLASS LEWIS VANGUARD BLACKROCK FIDELITY STATE STREET Advance Notice Requirements for Shareholder Proposals/Nominations Vote case-by-case on advance notice proposals, giving support to those proposals which allow shareholders to submit proposals/nominations as close to the meeting date as reasonably possible and within the broadest window possible, recognizing the need to allow sufficient notice for company, regulatory, and shareholder review.
 Vote against proposals that require advance notice of shareholder proposals or director nominees.
 Vote case-by-case on advance notice proposals, giving support to those proposals which provide for notice at a minimum of 30 days and a maximum of 120 days before the meeting date and a submission window of at least 30 days prior to the deadline.
 N/A N/A N/A Federal Forum Selection Provisions Generally vote for federal forum selection provisions in the charter or bylaws that specify "the district courts of the United States" as the exclusive forum for federal securities law matters, in the absence of serious concerns about corporate governance or board responsiveness to shareholders.
 Generally vote against any bylaw/charter amendments seeking to adopt an exclusive forum provision unless the company: (i) provides a compelling argument on why the provision would directly benefit shareholders; (ii) provides evidence of abuse of legal process in other, non-favored jurisdictions; (iii) narrowly tailors such provision to the risks involved; and (iv) maintains a strong record of good corporate governance practices.
 Evaluate proposals to adopt an exclusive forum provision on a case-by-case basis.
 Generally support proposals to designate state courts in Delaware, or a company's state of incorporation or principle place of business.
-N/A N/A May vote against or withhold from directors who unilaterally adopt forum selection provisions without shareholder approval.
+N/A N/A Believes amendments to company bylaws that may negatively impact shareholder rights (such as fee- shifting, forum selection, and exclusion service bylaws) should be put to a shareholder vote.